• Skip to primary navigation

 Egg and oil starting to emulsify as they are being blended in a bowl.

-Turn the blender on (if you have multiple settings, select the highest one) and blend for a few seconds, moving the blender around to incorporate all the oil until thick and emulsified.
+Turn the blender on (if you have multiple settings, select the highest one).
+Blend for a few seconds, moving the blender around to incorporate all the oil until thick and emulsified.

 Thick mayonnaise being spooned from a dish.

-Taste the mayonnaise and adjust the flavour to your own taste by either adding extra salt or mustard, or a few drops of lemon juice and/or vinegar if necessary.
+Taste the mayonnaise.
+If necessary, adjust the flavour by adding extra salt or mustard, or a few drops of lemon juice and/or vinegar.

 Once the mayonnaise has thickened, do not continue to blend or you run the risk of over-blending which may result in the mayonnaise splitting.
 When adjusting the flavourings, stir them in gently with a spoon or a spatula.